GEOEGII555/github-commit-farm/README.md

 6. `git push` (ignore if it says that working tree is clean, it auto pushed if you see that message)
 7. `git log` to verify that commits got created
 8. Done!
 If it didn't work then I don't know why (fixed probably).

+# Common errors

+1. The current branch has no upstream.
+Firstly, verify if you added the origin.
+If you did, do `git push --set-upstream origin main`.
+If it succeeds, it should automatically set it as default, so you won't have to pass the --set-upstream argument every single time.
+2. The working tree is clean
+Either no commits, or it already pushed everything.